salesforce/botsim/latest/_sources/deep_dive.rst.txt

 Configuration
 ###########################
-We use a customisable configuration file to control the whole BotSIM pipeline.
-The template configuration is provided in the repo under ``botsim/conf/config.json``.
-An example/template is given below.
+We use a customisable configuration file to control the stages of the BotSIM pipeline.
+The template configuration is provided in the repo as ``botsim/conf/config.json``.
+An example template is given below.

 .. code-block:: json